pabtomas/dotfiles/navy/SPEC.md

 - **type**: string
 - **required**:
     - required if used into the `datasources` list,
-    - ignored if used into the `Register.as` field.
+    - ignored if used into the `Register.as` attribute.
 - **description**: The path (relative to your main Navy file) of the YAML file you want to use as a Datasource.

 ### `Datasource.scope`